2014dream/LeetCode/README.md

 LeetCode
 ========
-Record Java solutions for the LeetCoce  questions.
+Record Java solutions for the LeetCode  questions.